angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ## tl;dr

 I completed the second year of [The Gains Lab](https://thegainslab.com) [Year of the Engine](https://thegainslab.com/engine) capacity program by [Matt Wiebke](https://www.instagram.com/thegainslab1/).
 The results of each workout were recorded.
+Some evidence of continued improvement from Year 1 is demonstrated.
+External factors significantly impacted training efforts.
-Tests were performed during the program and after it was completed which showed significant improvement in capacity, workout execution and consistency of effort across a range of workouts.
-I recommend the program if you wish to improve your cardiovascular capacity.
+Difficulty level increased substantially.
+I continue to recommend the program if you wish to improve your cardiovascular capacity.

 ## Contents